 14 Job Search Tips to Use in 2018

-If it has been a few years since the last time you went on a job hunt, you need to know that things have changed.
+If it has been a few years since the last time you went on a job hunt, you need to know that things have changed in the employment market.
 Sure, there’s advice from 2011 that still applies today – for example, networking is still a great idea.
-That being said, you’ll need to brush up on the latest job search strategies if you want to land a role.
+That being said, you’ll need to brush up on the latest job search strategies if you want to land a role .

 One particularly important new development you should know about: Using social media to stay connected, visible, and engaged in your network is critical to job search success today.

 Of course, that’s not where it ends.
 Here are 14 tips to help you find a new job like a modern job seeker:

 Artificial intelligence is a big deal in recruitment circles today, with many people claiming that chatbots like Mya will help you get your next interview.

 The way I see it, unless Mya is advanced enough to laugh and cry, it isn’t likely to increase your chances of landing the job.
 It is still true today that nothing beats getting a referral from someone you know.

 2. Think Outside the Box to Gain New Skills